magento/merchdocs/src/marketing/meta-data.md

 ## Rich Snippets

 Rich snippets provide detailed information for search results listings and other applications.
-By default, structured data markup that is based on the [schema.org][1] standard is added to your store’s product template.
-As a result, more information is available for search engines to include as “rich snippets” in product listings.
+By default, structured data markup that is based on the [schema.org][1] standard is added to your store's product template.
+As a result, more information is available for search engines to include as "rich snippets" in product listings.

 [1]: https://schema.org/